 - What is idea management?

-- Why is corporate idea management important?
+- Why is idea management in companies important?

-- What are the challenges of idea management?
+- Challenges of idea management?

-- Defining the idea management process
+- Defining the process

 - Winning employees over for idea management